Aiven-Labs/the-5-types-of-database/slides.typ

 // Use #slide to create a slide and style it using your favourite Typst functions
 #slide[
   #set align(horizon)

+  // = Explaining the 5 types of database and how to choose between them

   #heading(
     level: 1,